son1101/LA558_Son/README.md

 ## Class Exercises
 [1b](exercises/1b_exercise/1b_exercise.md) - A quick analysis/observation of the data provided by Professor Chris Seeger

-[2b](exercises/2b_exercise/ex2b_2.md) - It contains a map created on QGIS and exported to Github with an image from a webpage.
+[2b](exercises/2b_exercise/ex2b_2.md) - A map created on QGIS and exported to Github with an image from a webpage.
 <br>
 <br>
 ## Assignments